redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 author who changes the protocol is the one who knows what the shells must do — but it raises the cost of contributing a capability.

-**Three declarations per capability, in two places.** The plain path is a registration in `build.rs`, a conformance and a property.
-Each is there because it is a decision the shell should make visibly, but it is more than the zero declarations a core-side default would have cost, and the registration in particular is one the app has to know to make.
-The capability's documentation and the book's typegen chapter are where it learns that; type generation cannot suggest it, because it does not know which crates ship handlers until they are registered.

-**Swift needs the property's type spelled out.** A stored property witnessing `var httpHandler: any HttpHandler { get }` must be declared with that type;
-`let httpHandler = URLSessionHttpHandler.shared` does not conform.
-One annotation, but a surprising one.
+**The app still writes a line per operation.** A shell using `crux_http`, `crux_kv` and `crux_time` writes a property per capability and a delegating line per operation, where a generated default would have cost nothing.
+Those lines are deliberate — they are where the shell's choice is visible, and where a new operation surfaces — but they are lines, and a capability with many operations has many of them.

+**The app has to know to register it.** Type generation cannot suggest a shipped handler, because it does not know which crates ship one until they are registered.
+The capability's documentation and the book's typegen chapter are where an author learns the line exists.

 **Stdlib-only implementations are sometimes the second-best implementation.**
 The weather Android shell uses OkHttp today and would keep using it, through